Decentralized Simultaneous Information and Energy Transmission in K-User Multiple Access Channels: Proof of Theorem

 Without loss of generality, let transmitter $1$ be the deviating player and denote by $\tilde R_1$ its new information rate.
 Hence,

 From \eqref{eq:68a}, \eqref{eq:69a}, and \eqref{eq:70}, it holds that

-Since the information rate-pair $(R_1^*,R_2^*)$ already saturates the decoding capability of the receiver, the new information rate pair $(\tilde R_1, R_2^*)$ cannot be achieved and will result in a probability of error bounded away from zero and consequently the corresponding utility will be:
+As the information rate tuple $(R_1^*,R_2^*,\dots,R_K^*)$ already saturates the decoding capability of the receiver, the new information rate pair $(\tilde R_1,R_2^*,\dots, R_K^*)$ cannot be achieved and will result in a probability of error bounded away from zero.
+Consequently, the corresponding utility will be: